 On the way to Busay Cave, you will pass the entrance to Giddyap Horseback Riding.
 Experience a scenic horse ride around Buay-ay Balabagon, cost is P50 for a taster session, or you can opt for a lesson.
 For people comfortable with riding you can take an easy or medium trail.

 Cost: From P2,000 (US$40) per hour

 Only joking, you don’t have to get a mermaid tattoo (although he has done one), you can have whatever you would like to remember your time in the Philippines!
-There are two places in Panagsama but Araw Tattoo Studio is recommended.
-Located on the main Panagsama Road, and he can do cover ups, portraits, tribal and yes he can do turtles, whale sharks and mermaids!
+Araw Tattoo Studio is recommended and they are located on the main Panagsama Road.
+He can do cover ups, portraits, tribal and yes he can do turtles, whale sharks and mermaids!

 13. Look for Jeepney Art … and take a ride in a Jeepney!

 For Street Art lovers, alas there isn’t really any to write home about.
 BUT there is a tonne of Art around Moalboal, Cebu and the Philippines to be found.
 Jeepneys and motorcycle side cars are brightly painted and decorated and I love it!
 I became obsessed with photographing them, Superman and Avengers are my favourites.
 For a bit of fun, I would go to Moalboal town to take photos of parked Jeepneys waiting to take people to Badian or Rhonda.

 If you have time – take a ride in a Jeepney with the locals.
 Jump on any Jeepney heading south and get out at Badian which is only 30 minutes away.
 Here you will find more Jeepneys parked up for you to photograph, then ride back to Moalboal.
 Easy peasy.